GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 the ``title`` and ``remark`` returns the values of these strings.
 The ``file`` argument is the name of the file we wish to read from.
 The function returns 0 unless there is an error.
 Note on input, ``dim[2]`` can be set to 1 which means we will allocate the array for you; otherwise we assume space has already been secured.
+Also, if ``dim[3]`` is set to 1 we will in-place transpose the array from C-style row-major array order to Fortran column-major array order.

 Finally, to write a grid to file you cam use